 Providing a coherent framework in which the classics of the ages can be read, appreciated, and understood, the Archive invites students of all ages and levels to begin a lifelong journey to greater understanding of themselves, the world, and the great tradition out of which these testimonies to the noble life arose.

 Anyone interested in making a gift to the Cowan Archive may do so by clicking the Donate button above.
 When the donation screen appears, please select "Other" from the drop-down menu and write in "Donald and Louise Cowan Archive."
-Donors can give either by credit card or direct debit/ACH through this page, or can mail in a check to the university and direct it to University Advancement.
+Donors can give either by credit card or direct debit/ACH through this page, or can mail in a check to the university and direct it to the Office of Development and University Relations.
 Thank you for being a part of Donald and Louise's legacy and ensuring their visionary work remains accessible to all.